jordancrane/site/content/posts/proximity-chat.md

 ### Desirable

 * Facilitates turning asynchronous conversations into real-time conversations when it becomes apparent that pairing or explaining something on a call would be more effective
-* Allows side-conversations to spin off organically while maintaining the feeling of being in the same space (creating a separate call doesn't achieve this well, since swapping between the side conversation and the hub conversation doesn't feel cohesive)
+* Allows side conversations to spin off organically while maintaining the feeling of being in the same space (creating a separate call doesn't achieve this well, since swapping between the side conversation and the hub conversation doesn't feel cohesive)
 * Shows when someone is open to a conversation or looking to not be distracted (virtual equivalent of headphones on/headphones off)
 * Allows for serendipitous encounters to occur